-Salmonella and listeria can cause diarrhoea, fever, stomach cramps, pain, and nausea in humans.
+Salmonella and Listeria can cause diarrhoea, fever, stomach cramps, pain, and nausea in humans.
 Symptoms are more severe in pregnant women, children, adults over 65, and people with a weakened immune system.

 More bad habits of dog owners regarding food storage and preparation: 43 per cent stored dog food within 1.5 metres of human nutrition, 34 per cent washed their hands after feeding, and 33 per cent prepared dog food on preparation surfaces intended for human use.

 The study found that most dog owners were unaware of and did not follow FDA guidelines for handling and storing pet food.
-The response to individual recommendations varied; however, handling practices related to hygiene (hand washing, bowl and utensils) showed overall low levels of compliance.
+The response to individual recommendations varied; however, handling practices related to hygiene (hand washing, bowls and utensils) showed overall low levels of compliance.

 For example, there have been multiple outbreaks of humans and dogs becoming ill after exposure to dog food contaminated with pathogenic bacteria.
-These risks may be amplified in households with children and immunocompromised individuals, more than one-third of the respondents’ homes.
+These risks may be amplified in households with children and immunocompromised individuals, in more than one-third of the respondents’ homes.

 The FDA has established guidelines that owners must follow to reduce the risk of developing an illness from contaminated pet food and treats.